 Below are some tips on how to be well prepared to undertake the BEFA Application’s phases:

-b) Electronic copy of the proof of either licensure/registration in a jurisdiction outside Canada or the equivalents to registration/licensure in that /those jurisdiction(s); and
+- Electronic copy of the proof of either licensure/registration in a jurisdiction outside Canada or the equivalents to registration/licensure in that /those jurisdiction(s); and

-a) Certified true copy of the proof of architectural education;
+- Certified true copy of the proof of architectural education, and

 1 Nicholas Street, Suite 710

 Please be sure to include your BEFA file number with each documentation package you send.

 - Read carefully the Self-Assessment Guide to understand the self-assessment process ad the submission requirements.